henriquecastror/open-code-community/content/post/2021-08-18 Sentiment Analysis of 10-K Files/index.md

     			str_txt = txt_file.read()
     			return str_txt

-title: Here we start the actual cleaning of the text.
+# Here we start the actual cleaning of the text.

 It may seem a bit complicated, however, the steps do not change much for other types of text, so once you master it, you are good to deal with any kind of textual analysis.